-Please read footnotes, titles and explanations with each chart for source(s) and explanation of data.
+Please read footnotes, titles, and explanations with each chart for the source(s) and explanation of data.
 It is important to note that some of the data presented below can not be taken as absolutely definitive since a minimum of 15 cases are required to calculate a stable age-adjusted rate.
 Considering the small populations in our rural counties, in several instances, the age-adjusted rates displayed below were calculated with fewer than 15 cases.
 Also, where the information is left blank, counts/rates were suppressed, likely due to having fewer than 5 reported cases within the specified category.

 Some of the tables below have filters.
 In such, use these filters to select the “category” for which you are interested, this will also change the trend chart.
 Then, click the county/counties within the legend of the associated trend chart to view the county/counties for which you are interested.